mikedecr/mikedecr/README.md

 ## Michael DeCrescenzo (@mikedecr)

-I do statistics & software development in high-frequency trading.
+I work on statistics & software development in quantitative finance.

 This site contains: